lavieestbelle14/VRAMS/README.md

-# 🗳Voter Registration and Application Management System (VRAMS)
+# Voter Registration and Application Management System (VRAMS)

 **A Database Project for COMP 010 - Information Management**
 *Polytechnic University of the Philippines – College of Computer and Information Sciences*